Rule 1.0. Terminology.

 Obtaining informed consent will usually require an affirmative response by the client or other person.
 In general, a lawyer may not assume consent from a client's or other person's silence.
 Consent may be inferred, however, from the conduct of a client or other person who has reasonably adequate information about the matter.
 A number of rules require that a person's consent be confirmed in writing.
 See Rules 1.7(b) and 1.9(a).
 For a definition of "writing" and "confirmed in writing," see paragraphs (o) and (b).
 Other rules require that a client's consent be obtained in a writing signed by the client.
 See, e.g., Rules 1.8(a) and (g).
 For a definition of "signed," see paragraph (o).

 The purpose of screening is to assure the affected parties that confidential information known by the personally disqualified lawyer remains protected.
 The personally disqualified lawyer should acknowledge the obligation not to communicate with any of the other lawyers in the firm with respect to the matter.
 Similarly, other lawyers in the firm who are working on the matter should be informed that the screening is in place and that they may not communicate with the personally disqualified lawyer with respect to the matter.
 Additional screening measures that are appropriate for the particular matter will depend on the circumstances.
-To implement, reinforce and remind all affected lawyers of the presence of the screening, it may be appropriate for the firm to undertake such procedures as a written undertaking by the screened lawyer to avoid any communication with other firm personnel and any contact with any firm files or other materials relating to the matter, written notice and instructions to all other firm personnel forbidding any communication with the screened lawyer relating to the matter, denial of access by the screened lawyer to firm files or other materials relating to the matter and periodic reminders of the screen to the screened lawyer and all other firm personnel.
+To implement, reinforce and remind all affected lawyers of the presence of the screening, it may be appropriate for the firm to undertake such procedures as a written undertaking by the screened lawyer to avoid any communication with other firm personnel and any contact with any firm files or other information, including information in electronic form, relating to the matter, written notice and instructions to all other firm personnel forbidding any communication with the screened lawyer relating to the matter, denial of access by the screened lawyer to firm files or other information, including information in electronic form, relating to the matter and periodic reminders of the screen to the screened lawyer and all other firm personnel.

 In order to be effective, screening measures must be implemented as soon as practical after a lawyer or law firm knows or reasonably should know that there is a need for screening.